Buying and Managing Distressed Companies Thomson Venture Economics' Buyouts Symposium |

 There appears to be a dichotomy of funds; those looking for pure profit dollars, versus those seeking higher returns to compensate for the risk.
 On the true distressed turnaround side where significant work is to be done you still have maintain the right discipline to get the 30% return.

 We all try to be disciplined, but the multiples are escalating, leverage is more available and whether it's pressure to invest because there is dry powder or there is liquidity in the market to borrow debt, the multiples are going up.
-Robert D. Denious, Managing Director, Questor Management Co. said; “The distressed investor community is realizing that in this cyclical world we are laying ground work for a cycle of two to three years from now.
-It is good news frankly for this panel and people like us that this is happening in the marketplace.”
+Robert D. Denious, Managing Director, Questor Management Co. said; ?The distressed investor community is realizing that in this cyclical world we are laying ground work for a cycle of two to three years from now.
+It is good news frankly for this panel and people like us that this is happening in the marketplace.?

-It’s a matter of instilling that the strategy of the firm is to invest when it makes good investment sense.
-Bhavin B. Shah, Vice President, Ewing Management Group, L.P. said: “This is a discipline-based argument, while a lot of people believe there is pressure to put money out, we only invest in opportunities that fit our criteria.
-In our fund, twenty percent of every check we write is actually from people around the table.”
+It?s a matter of instilling that the strategy of the firm is to invest when it makes good investment sense.
+Bhavin B. Shah, Vice President, Ewing Management Group, L.P. said: ?This is a discipline-based argument, while a lot of people believe there is pressure to put money out, we only invest in opportunities that fit our criteria.
+In our fund, twenty percent of every check we write is actually from people around the table.?

 Buyout funds get excited about an opportunity when they can concretely identify the problems from an operating standpoint and the solution to those problems because they can create equity value for investors by fundamentally changing the business operations of a company.
-Financial restructuring alone is a more commodity product that won’t really generate excess returns for their investors.
+Financial restructuring alone is a more commodity product that won?t really generate excess returns for their investors.

 The real focus is on a great business that has had failed management and a core cost structure that they can fix.
 They like to take that business, which many times is EBITDA negative, and turn it into a vibrant, profitable going concern.